NearHuscarl/BotExtended/README.md

 Usage: `/<botextended|be> [faction|f] [-e] <names|indexes|all>`

 Select a list of `BotFaction`s by either name or index to randomly spawn on startup.
 Each faction is seperated by a space. `all` argument means randomize all `BotFaction`s.
-Add -e flag before the argument list to exlude those `BotFaction`s instead
+Add -e flag before the argument list to exclude those `BotFaction`s instead

 ```bash
 /be f sniper thug boss_jo boss_hacker